BattlehubCode/llama.cs.docs/README.md

 [https://github.com/ggerganov/llama.cpp/releases/tag/b3212](https://github.com/ggerganov/llama.cpp/releases/tag/b3212)

 > **Note**
-if you have an NVIDIA GPU, use the cuda version for best performance:
+if you have an NVIDIA GPU, use the cuda version for best performance

 > **Note**
 The current supported version is b3212.